 General Procedures for Handling Discipline Concerns

 Each staff member is responsible for the management and discipline of the students in their care, whether it is in the classroom or on the playground.
 Minor behaviour offences will be dealt with immediately and an opportunity will be given to the students to correct that behaviour.
-However, there are behaviours that are deemed Bottom Line Behaviours and will have a specific procedure to follow, as outlined below.
+However, there are behaviours that are deemed Bottom Line Behaviours as outlined below.

 Bottom Line Behaviours

 Bottom line behaviours are actions that will not be tolerated within our school setting.